 Time of Use Rates

 My research led me to something called “Time of Use Rates“.
 This is a plan that might provide savings to almost anyone, but especially for those with solar panels and a bit of discipline.
-Or it might be a total loser for those who’d rather not think about how they use energy.
+Or it might be a total loser for those who’d rather not think about how/when they use energy.
 I’m going to give it a try, and I’m told I can cancel after 12 months and get a refund for any overage.
 All I had to do was notify NV Energy that I’d like to try those rates.

 Shift your usage!

 In summer, TOU rates from 1pm-7pm (depending on your utility) may be outrageous.
 Avoid using appliances and air conditioning during peak.
 Dinnertime should be 7:30 or later to avoid using cooking appliances during peak.
 No dishwasher, washer, dryer etc. Pre-cool the house down to 75° or lower from 11:45am to 1pm during summer weeks, then turn the thermostat up to 81° or higher until 7pm.
 Today it was 106°.
 From 1pm to 4pm the inside temperature drifted up from 75 to 81 and the aircon kicked back on.
 It didn’t take much to keep it below 81 from 4 to 7.
-Once beyond the peak time, set cooling for comfort.
+Once beyond the peak time, set cooling for comfort all night.

 In wintertime, when TOU rates are low all day long, shift appliance usage to the time when your solar panels are producing the most, 10am-3pm.
 For instance, start your dishwasher at 10am.
 Start laundry at noon.
 If baking in an electric oven, start that before 2pm.